 Decorative Stone embellishments

-Who thought of putting the garden on the Roof?
+Who thought of putting the garden on the Roof of 99 Kensington?

-Trevor Bowen was the Vice President of Barkers, he had initiated the idea that rooftops of these large buildings could be turned into gardens.
+Trevor Bowen was the Vice President of Barkers, he had started the idea that rooftops of these large buildings could be turned into gardens.
 99 Kensington High street, has a 6000 m2 / 1.5 hectare, rooftop area.
-This was landscaped by a specialist Ralph Hancock around 1936-38.
-Noted for ( Rockefeller Centre rooftop Gardens )
+Ralph Hancock landscaped this around 1936-38.
+Noted for (Rockefeller Center rooftop Gardens )

 Other design features of the building